 As part of a suite of services we offer we can cover the requirements of PAS 128.
-Our Utility Search report provides Quality Level D whilst our Surveys team can offer Quality Level C, B and A.
+Our Utility Search report provides Quality Level D whilst our Consultancy service can procure Quality Level B and A.

 From 1st April 2015, there are new Construction, Design and Management Regulations.
 These new rules require the Client and Principal Designer to deliver to the Contractor pre-contract information.
 Buried services, being a major health and safety risk, are no longer just the Contractor’s responsibility to do proper utility discovery.

 “Avoiding Danger from Underground Utilities”, updated in 2014, now goes so far as to suggest that clients buy a utility report or use a searching system.
 This is because of the complexities of who owns which assets since deregulation.
 It goes on to give guidance on recording where contractors move plant.

 The guidance also has recommendations for the use of locating devices in detecting buried services.

 In addition, PAS 256 “Buried assets – Collection, recording and sharing of location information data” is also available through the British Standards Institution (BSI).

 POTENTIAL FOR PROSECUTION

 All three of these regulations are tools that are likely to form key parts of any Health & Safety Executive prosecution in the event of any non-compliance that leads to an accident.

 - Individuals looking to carry out works around utilities